-5. Old & new maps in BOCW Season 2
+6. Old & new maps in CoD: Cold War Season 3

-Needless to say that Black Ops Cold War probably could’ve had more maps at launch instead of spreading them out periodically throughout the game’s release.
-Thanks to updates and new content, the game now has 12 different “6v6” maps for players to enjoy.
+Needless to say, Black Ops Cold War probably could’ve had more maps at launch instead of spreading them out periodically throughout the game’s release.
+But this gripe has been remedied thanks to these extra doses of content.

 One thing that Black Ops Cold War is definitely not short of is a veritable selection of game modes for players to indulge in.
 Between Standard, Hardcore, and a plethora of other playlist options there are so many options for players.